SkylineCommunications/dataminer-docs/user-guide/Advanced_Modules/EPM/Tutorials/EPM_Introduction_Tutorial.md

    ![Component settings](~/user-guide/images/EPM_GS_step_4_4.png)

-1. Adjust the component size by dragging its edges, until it takes up most of the top of the dashboard.
+1. Adjust the component size by dragging its edges, until it covers the top area of the dashboard.

 1. Create a new query:

-   1. In the *Data* pane, expand to the *Queries* section and click the "+" button.
+   1. In the *Data* pane, expand the *Queries* section and click the "+" button.

    1. Enter the name *All Endpoints*.

-   1. Select the data source *Get parameters for elements where*
+   1. Select the data source *Get parameters for elements where*.

    1. In the *Type* box, select *Protocol*.